gisannmap/gisannmap/README.md

 ## Ann Nibana S L

 Committed and driven GIS scholar looking for opportunities to leverage academic and professional development to contribute to the academic community.
-Eager to develop skills while fostering a learning pathway that involves creativity, critical thinking and intellectual growth.
+Striving to develop skills while fostering a learning pathway that involves creativity, critical thinking and intellectual growth.